 Additional information on mark–recapture modeling, alternative models considered, and model selection methodology is detailed in Appendix A of Sullivan et al. (2019).

 The mark-recapture experiment likely overestimates precision and is biased to some degree given that there are currently no diagnostics that examine differences in capture probability based on fish size and/ or location.
-Furthermore, the project relies on report marked fish and the accounting done at processing plants by ADF&G staff and tag returns from industry seldom agree.
+Furthermore, the project relies on reported marked fish and the accounting done at processing plants by ADF&G staff and tag returns from industry seldom agree.
 A thorough re-evaluation of this project remains a priority both to detect and potentially correct biases in the estimates and produce more accurate estimates of uncertainty in the estimate.

 Age compositions